jarviscanada/jarvis_data_eng_ChrisWan/README.md

 # Chris Wan .
 Jarvis Consulting

-Graduate from the University of Toronto with a degree in Computer Science.
+I am a graduate from the University of Toronto with a degree in Computer Science.
 My academic journey has equipped me with a strong foundation in programming and software principles such as clean code, maintainability, and effective debugging.
 Professionally, I have interned at Autodesk and Salesforce.
 At Autodesk, I implemented new SDK features, reducing non-compliance incidents and technical debt by adhering to best practices in code refactoring.
 At Salesforce, I optimized SOQL queries and designed custom solutions, improving data processing efficiency and user engagement through robust design and testing.
 I've also worked on notable projects like UTAP, a Teaching Assistant application portal, and UTMQuest, an online learning tool.
 These experiences allowed me to enhance my skills in Python, React, PostgreSQL, and other technologies while focusing on high code quality and test coverage.
 I am passionate about using technology to solve problems and create impactful solutions while following good software engineering principles.

 ## Skills